jetty840/Sailfish-MightyBoardFirmware/docs/azteeg-x3/azteeg_x3_v2.0.md

 or accelerations when combined with axes with large numbers of steps per millimeter of travel.

-Let's be honest: Sailfish on Azteeg electronics is chiefly of note to owners of existing Replicator 1 and 2 series printers and who are interested in trying out new electronics; electronics which can continue to run Sailfish while also offering support for Marlin or Repetier.
-This port of Sailfish to the Azteeg X3 opens a new vista to the community of people using MakerBot-style printers.[^3]
+Sailfish on Azteeg electronics is chiefly of note to owners of existing Replicator 1 and 2 series printers and who are interested in trying out new electronics; electronics which can continue to run Sailfish while also offering support for Marlin or Repetier.
+This port of Sailfish to the Azteeg X3 opens a new vista to the community of people using MakerBot-style printers; a community of approximately 1 million 3D printers.[^3]

 Some important differences from Marlin and other RepRap firmwares are